 Castles - North Wales is famous for the awe-inspiring castles built by King Edward I over 700 years ago.
 The UNESCO World Heritage Sites of Harlech, Conwy, Caernarfon and Beaumaris Castles are all within easy reach of Beddgelert and well worth a visit.
 More details are available on the Cadw website.

 Industrial heritage - Like many upland areas, Snowdonia has been mined over many centuries for its mineral wealth.
 Visit the Llechwedd Slate Caverns at Blaenau Ffestiniog to see the below-ground work of slate miners, or walk 20 minutes up the Glaslyn valley from Beddgelert to the Sygun Copper Mine.
 The Ffestiniog Railway was built to move slate from Blaenau to the new port of Porthmadog, but is now one of the area's biggest tourist attractions.
 The Welsh Highland Railway carried goods between Porthmadog and Caernarfon - it was restored in the early 2000s and there is a station at Beddgelert.

 Outdoor adventure activities - Snowdonia has so much to offer that it's almost impossible to list it all - fishing, canoeing, trail running, mountain biking, road cycling, pony trekking, rock-climbing...
-All these are available in or near Beddgelert, either on the Glaslyn, in Beddgelert Forest or on the surrounding hills.
+All these are available in or near Beddgelert, either on the River Glaslyn, in Beddgelert Forest or in the surrounding hills.